English

 Create an entry point for MCP clients such as Cursor and Claude Desktop.

-puppyone conn add mcp "My API"
+puppyone access add mcp "My API"

 After creation, PuppyOne returns an MCP Server URL and API key that you can add to your client.